The Best Company Cars to Lease in 2025

-The best company cars need to combine many different qualities.
-They should be comfortable and relaxing to drive, allowing you to cover regular commutes and long-distance motorway schleps without fuss, and they should also be practical enough to mix work and family duties.
-Modern safety features are a must for high-mileage company car drivers, while strong resale values are also a plus, as this helps to keep leasing and contract hire rates down.
+The best company cars combine many different qualities.
+They’re comfortable to drive, allowing you to cover regular commutes and long-distance motorway schleps without fuss, and also practical enough to mix work and family duties.
+Modern safety features are a must for high-mileage company car drivers, while strong resale values help to keep leasing rates down.

-Arguably the biggest prerequisite for your next company car, though, is the ability to keep your Benefit-In-Kind company car tax bill down.
-The amount of tax you pay is calculated using the basic price of your car - known as the P11D value - and the BIK tax bracket in which your car sits.
-That bracket is determined by the amount of carbon dioxide emissions that your car produces: the higher the emissions, the higher your tax bracket, and thus the greater the percentage of your car’s P11D value you’ll pay tax on.
+Arguably the biggest prerequisite for your next company car, though, is the ability to keep your Benefit-In-Kind company car tax bill affordable.
+The amount you pay is calculated using the basic price of your car – known as the P11D value - and the BIK tax bracket it sits in.
+That bracket depends on the carbon dioxide emissions your car produces: the higher the emissions, the higher your tax bracket.
+To keep tax bills as low as possible, then, your car needs to have low carbon dioxide emissions or, better still, zero emissions.
+This is precisely what electric cars (EVs) and plug-in hybrids (PHEVs) offer, and why they have become the company cars of choice for most.

 MG4